tysonhunsberger-byte/Ambiance2/ambiance/VST_INTEGRATION_FIX_GUIDE.md

 2. **Better Error Handling**
    - More detailed warnings about what's not working
-   - Graceful fallback when Qt isn't available
+   - Clear diagnostics when Qt isn't available
    - Better library discovery on Windows

 3. **Enhanced Library Discovery**